-Images made by Chalkdust members do not need sourcing or licencing explicitly.
+Images made by article authors or Chalkdust members do not need sourcing or licensing explicitly.

-If the author is external, and you have asked for permission directly, you must post a copy of the email/tweet giving permission to the Chalkdust Google group.
+If the author of the image is external, and you have asked for permission directly, you must provide a copy of the email/tweet giving permission.

 If you have found the image on Google, you need to click through to the image page to try to find the licensing of the image.
 Common licence types are “creative commons” or “public domain”.
 Many websites, even though you have searched using the “Search tools” feature, will not display any licensing information.
 If you cannot find the licence, you cannot use this image.
 Websites such as Wikimedia Commons and Flickr are very good for displaying their licences.